Skip to main content

 4 mentions Positive Neutral Negative

 The game is praised for its well-written narrative and solid mechanics, with the added benefit of having no microtransactions, enhancing the overall experience.
-Randomness in gameplay contributes to varied storylines and faction dynamics, making each playthrough unique.
+Randomness in gameplay contributes to varied storylines and faction interactions, making each playthrough unique.

-• “Well written, good mechanics, and no microtransactions.”
+• “Well written, good mechanics and no microtransactions.”

 Buy Griftlands